When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Help make toilet training easier with one of these top potty chairs.

-We’ve created this list of the 10 best potty chairs and seats for every situation.
-We’ve reviewed each of our top picks, rating them based on how they look to your child, their comfort level, how easy they are to clean, and how functional they are.
+We created this list of the 10 best potty chairs and seats for every situation.
+We reviewed our top picks based on comfort, cleaning ease, stability, and “cool factor” for your kid.

-Check out these great potty chairs and seats and our top potty seat tips, so you can choose the seat that will ultimately get your little one on the path to being diaper free.
+Check out these top-rated potty chairs and seats to get your little one on the path to being diaper-free.

 Our Top Picks